Eagle LogoPEPTIDE INITIATIVE

 Medical Disclaimer

-Human Chorionic Gonadotropin (HCG) is an investigational research compound not approved by the FDA for human therapeutic use.
+Human Chorionic Gonadotropin (HCG) is FDA approved for one or more other indications, but not for every use described here.
+Uses outside its approved labeling are off-label and should only be considered under the supervision of a qualified healthcare provider.
 This information is for educational purposes only and should not be construed as medical advice.
 Always consult with a qualified healthcare provider before starting any new supplement or treatment protocol.